- About this Document

 The performance of the storage infrastructure significantly impacts the efficiency of AI workflows.
 A storage system that provides quick access to data can significantly reduce the amount of time for training AI models.
 Similarly, a storage system that supports efficient data querying and indexing can minimize the completion time of preprocessing and feature extraction in an AI workflow.

-The Storage Backend devices included in this fabric, and the connections between them, can be summarized as follows:
+The Storage Backend devices included in this fabric, and the connections between them, are summarized in the following table:

 ---|---|---|---|